tkhamez/neucore/doc/Install.md

 NOTE: The configuration in `.ebextensions` is for a box with PHP 7.2, it's outdated as Neucore requires PHP 7.3 now.

-A more recent configuration for Amazon Linux 2 is available at [bravecollective/neucore-beanstalk](https://github.com/bravecollective/neucore-beanstalk).
+A current configuration for Amazon Linux 2 is available at [bravecollective/neucore-beanstalk](https://github.com/bravecollective/neucore-beanstalk).

 - Add an IAM user with Policy "AWSElasticBeanstalkFullAccess"